feature-engine/feature_engine/docs/user_guide/datetime/DatetimeSubtraction.rst

     print(data)

-This is the data that we created:
+This is the data that we created, containing two datetime variables:

 .. code:: python